 Experienced Defense To All Forms Of Federal Criminal Charges

-From his office in McKinney, Texas, Keith Gore helps clients facing charges from the federal government.
+From his office in McKinney, Texas, Keith Gore, Lawyer, helps clients facing charges from the federal government.
 Whether you are facing white collar, fraud, tax evasion, or federal drug charges, Keith Gore will be there standing by your side from the moment federal agents contact you through resolution.
 Federal criminal investigations often begin with a “target letter” directed to a suspect.
 If you receive a “target letter,” it is imperative that you contact an experienced federal and white collar defense attorney like Keith Gore as soon as possible.

 White Collar Crimes

 There is no one charge called “white collar crime.”
 Instead, it is a category of state and federal charges that are nonviolent crimes committed for financial gain.
 Often, the defendants charged with white collar crimes are respected members of their community.
 They may be business people or public officials.
 Some examples of white collar crimes include: